|

 effects with our limited number of key changes.
 We might have to do some smaller local

-detailed changes to nullify all of the symptoms – of you like secondary injections.
-However, another aspect of our key changes
+detailed changes to nullify all of the symptoms – of you like secondary

-outcomes.
-In addition to obtaining
+negative outcomes.
+In addition to

-additional negative outcomes.
-Let’s
+any additional negative outcomes.

-examine that next.
+Let’s examine that next.
 Although we have obtained agreement on the nature of

 the solution, it is likely that as we build our future reality tree some